Note: Only elvex Admin users have permissions to add AI providers.

 AWS Bedrock

-Additional providers will be supported in the future
+Additional providers will be supported in the future.

 Step-by-Step Guide to Adding an AI Provider

-API Key: The API key provided by the AI provider.
+API Key: The API key provided by the AI provider

 Important Notes on Generating an API Key from an AI Provider

-Read & Write Access: elvex will need read and write access to connect with the AI Provider of your choice.
-If the API key you generate for the AI Provider does not have read and write access, the connection between elvex and that provider will not be successful.
+Read & Write Access: elvex will need read and write access to connect with the AI provider of your choice.
+If the API key you generate for the AI provider does not have read and write access, the connection between elvex and that provider will not be successful.

-Fund Your Provider Account: The account you generate the AI Provider API key from must be funded and connected with a valid credit card, otherwise the API key will generate an error when trying to use it.
+Fund Your Provider Account: The account you generate the AI provider API key from must be funded and connected with a valid credit card, otherwise the API key will generate an error when trying to use it.

 Getting AWS Bedrock Credentials and Model ID

-For a quick step by step tutorial, follow these steps to get the Access Key ID, Secret Access Key, and Model ID you’ll need to use AWS Bedrock.
+For a quick step-by-step tutorial, follow these steps to get the Access Key ID, Secret Access Key, and Model ID you'll need to use AWS Bedrock.

 1. Create an IAM User (Programmatic Access)